General program information

 What if Eversource's price falls below the program price?

-The program cannot guarantee that it will beat Eversource’s Basic Service price at all times, or even the average Eversource price.
+The program cannot guarantee that it will beat Eversource’s Basic Service prices at all times, or even the average Eversource price.
 However, customers are free to opt out at any time with no fee or penalty.

 How much will I save?
 Are savings guaranteed?

-The program has the potential offer a lower price than Eversource’s Basic Service price, but savings cannot be predicted or guaranteed.
+The program has the potential to offer a lower price than Eversource’s Basic Service prices, but savings cannot be predicted or guaranteed.

 Where do I find Watertown Electricity Choice on my Eversource bill?